 Valentine’s Day is a magnificent day.
 Likewise, Where is my Mind? is a wonderful rock song, that, for example, concludes an excellent feature film, and it is a spoiler to tell you which movie.
 Notwithstanding, about the topic of taking care of business, it doesn’t hurt us horribly to battle, on the off chance that we have a way before us, of both self-assurance, and trust.

 An anti-hero doesn’t always get the girl.

 In 1988, I think the Pixies were already a lovely band.
-Other Song Lyric Sundays, Jim has pointed out to me, in comments, that he has by now heard of a few new bands by way of me.
 Song Lyric Sunday’s been teaching me how to go more slowly about what you might call a topic of conversation.

 I don’t know right away what the lyrics of Where is my Mind? are about.
 The phrase of the title is an apologetic expression which means: it’s unfortunate that I have not been paying attention.
 The word mind is in the title of the Pixies tune, and furthermore provides the ensemble.

 I agree that a couple of Pixies melodies examine the Caribbean, the extraordinary swimming there.